-To renice all processes owned by a specific user, use the option -u USER.
-Process groups are reniced by the option -g PROCESS_GROUP_ID.
+To restore the niceness of all processes owned by a specific user, use the option -u USER.
+Process groups are reniced by the option -g PROCESS\GROUP\ID.

 2.4 Memory

 2.4.1 Memory usage: free

 The utility free examines RAM and swap usage.
 Details of both free and used memory and swap areas are shown: